 So what does all of that have to do with David being chosen as King of Israel and his victory over Goliath?
 God's Spirit, God's power, God's purpose.
-God had given Saul His Spirit to change his heart so that he would be empowered to serve God.
-But it was a temporary change.
+You may remember that God had given His Spirit to Saul in order to change his heart so that he would be empowered to serve God.
+But for Saul it was a temporary change.
 This, too, was God's purpose.
 The people of Israel had asked for a king and God had given them one.
 Remember what Saul did when the people gathered to affirm him as king?
 He hid!
 Saul was tall and rugged and "looked" like a king, but his spirit was weak and self-centered.
-God gave him His Spirit to empower him to reign as king, yet Saul followed the design of his heart and disobeyed God and God removed His Spirit from Saul.
+God gave him His Spirit to empower him to reign as king, yet Saul followed the design of his own sinful heart and disobeyed God and God removed His Spirit from Saul.

 Knowing that Saul was turning away from Him, God orchestrated the circumstances of David's anointing.
 David didn't "look" like a king, but "the LORD does not look at the things man looks at.
 Man looks at the outward appearance, but the LORD looks at the heart" (16:7).
 How uplifting is that?!
 This should encourage you when those around you fail to recognize your value or your gifts and abilities.
 This world places value on all the wrong things!
 This is an important lesson for young people and for people of all ages.
 David's heart was in tune with God.
 He knew God's character, he loved God, he trusted God and he served God willingly, depending on the LORD for strength, for wisdom and for direction.
-God had told Samuel to anoint Saul, but Saul was the king the people wanted.
+God had told Samuel to anoint Saul because God knew that Saul was the king the people wanted.
 David was the king GOD wanted!

-God's purpose was to have a king that would point people to God.
+God's purpose was to anoint a king who would point people to God.
 Have you read the Psalms?
 David has been called "a man after God's own heart," not because he was perfect, but because he truly had a heart for God.
 He slipped, he fell, he repented and he was restored.
 But early on, in our text today, David revealed his knowledge of and his commitment to God and his desire to glorify Him.
 Isaiah wrote, "Your name and renown, O LORD, is the desire of our hearts!"
 (26:8).
 That was David.
 As you read through the Psalms he wrote you hear over and over again his deep love and reverence for God.
 David knew that GOD was the true King!!

 What happened between Saul and David, and between David and Jonathan, reveals that the center of life for those who would honor the LORD is God's Spirit, God's power and God's purpose!
 To be used of the Lord requires surrender and commitment ... and a commitment to surrender!!
 You and I are nothing in and of ourselves.
 When we find our strength and purpose and direction from the power and wisdom of the Spirit of God it shows in the victory we have over self and the world because the focus is on GOD.
 So many today want God to be all about THEM, rather than making their lives all about God.
 It doesn't work that way.
 We exist for God, not the other way around.